genepi/ngs-class/scripts/exercises.md

 ### Task 2
 Now, we convert the file to the BAM format.
-* Use samtools to convert a SAM file to a BAM file.
+* Use samtools to convert *and* sort a SAM file to a BAM file.
 Ask Google or ChatGPT for help.
-* Now we have to sort the file by coordinates.
-Ask Google or ChatGPT for help.Explain the command!
 * Create an index with `samtools index <bam_file>`.
 This will  create an index file.
 What do you think is this command doing?

 ### Task 3